cedar-book/BTS-Core-work/style_guide/Style-guide-collection2.md

 # Coding Standard / Guide -- Collection <2>

-> These are samples.
-When you think about the coding style for BitShares.
+> These are example information.
+When you think about the coding style for BitShares, you might wanto to add similer items.

 ### Organizational and Policy Issues